ianwright27/Logger/README.md

-# Logger-Bruteforcer
+# Logger

 ![](image.png)

-Logger is a bruteforce script built on python 3.6.7 for web forms.
-It still can be developed further with more python libraries.
+Logger is a bruteforce script (python 3.6.7) for web forms.
-Logger uses requests, a python library that handles http requests, it sets up a session and a header to maintain the connection as it tries, the username, password combinations.
+Logger uses requests (handles http requests), it sets up a session and a header to **maintain the connection** as it tries, the username, password wordlists.

-It gives choices to:
-a) load both user and password wordlists or
-b) defining the usernames but loading the password wordlist only.

-#happy hacking